Principal Investigator:

 M.S.E., Materials Science and Engineering, University of Michigan, United States, 2017-2018

 Ph.D.
-Candidate, Materials Science and Engineering and Scientific Computing, University of Michigan, 2017-Present
+Student, Materials Science and Engineering and Scientific Computing, University of Michigan, 2017-Present

 2029 H.H.
 Dow Building